Mosque shooting victim: Alen's new fight

 Alsati has had surgery to remove shrapnel and bone out of his hip socket and surgery for a perforated bowel and injury to his pelvis.

-He still can't walk properly but hopes to be released from hospital today and will be moving to a new home near Auckland hospital before starting rehabilitation in three weeks.
+He still can't walk properly but hopes to be released from hospital today and will move to a new home near Auckland hospital before starting rehabilitation in three weeks.

 His daughter's journey is far more complicated.

-"I was very depressed (following the news she has brain damage) but refuse to take pills for my sadness.
+"I was very depressed [after the news she has brain damage] but refuse to take pills for my sadness.
 I feel the faith I have and the prayers from all the people in Auckland and Christchurch keep me upbeat."

 Alsati says he is stressed having to provide for his family while he recovers.